 Boat and Vehicle Storage

 6.13 No automobile, truck, trailer, or other vehicle shall be parked, left, or stored upon any lot which is a nuisance or eyesore to the community.
 Boats or recreational vehicles may be stored upon the property but must be shielded from view by either a fenced area or parked in a garage or building.
-Whether any such vehicles are a nuisance or eyesore shall be the sole determination of the ARB.
+Whether any such vehicles are a nuisance or eyesore shall be the sole determination of the ARC.
 As a guideline, no trucks larger than a ¾ ton pickup truck shall be permitted to be parked in a residential house area of the properties for a period of more than four (4) hours unless the same is present and necessary in the actual construction or repair of buildings on the land.
-No trucks larger than a pickup truck, trailers, campers, or other habitable vehicles of any type shall be parked overnight or for more than forty-eight (48) daylight hours on the properties unless parked behind an enclosed wooden fence or in an enclosed garage.
+No trucks larger than a pickup truck, trailers, campers, or other habitable vehicles of any type shall be parked overnight or for more than forty-eight (48) daylight hours on the properties unless parked behind an enclosed approved fence or in an enclosed garage.
 No automobile, truck or other commercial vehicle which contains lettering or advertising thereon or which is identified with a business or commercial activity, shall be parked, for any period of time, or stored or otherwise permitted to remain on any lot except in an enclosed garage at the residence.
 No vehicle of any type shall be permitted on the properties unless the same has a current license tag in accordance with the laws of the State of Florida.
 No junk or abandoned vehicles of any type shall be permitted on the properties.
 Vehicles shall include, without limitation, motorcycles.
 No vehicles are to be parked on any grass covered area.
-No additional or extended parking areas are to be constructed of shell, rock or crushed concrete but must be constructed of poured concrete and pre-approved by the ARB and built to the plans and specifications of the ARB as so approved.
+No additional or extended parking areas are to be constructed of shell, rock or crushed concrete but must be constructed of poured concrete and pre-approved by the ARC and built to the plans and specifications of the ARC as so approved.

 Road, Utilities and Drainage Easements